VirtoCommerce/vc-docs/platform/developer-guide/docs/CLI-tools/virto-cloud.md

 vc-build CloudEnvStatus -HealthStatus Healthy -SyncStatus Progressing -AttemptsNumber <number of attempts> -Delay <num of sec>
 ```

-## Deploy Docker Images to VirtoCloud
+## Deploy Custom Image to Cloud

+You can quickly deploy a local environment and see how it performs in the cloud.

 !!! note
-    To run the following targets, you need docker installed to build the docker image.
-If authorization is not performed in the docker client, the `DockerPassword` parameter must be passed in addition to the `DockerUsername` parameter.<br>
+    To run the following targets, you must have Docker installed to build the docker image.
+If authorization is not performed in the Docker client, the `DockerPassword` parameter must be passed in addition to the `DockerUsername` parameter.<br>
     The `DockerfileUrl` parameter can be used to pass the url of a customized docker file.